 On the occasion of its twenty-first edition, the public can "plunge" into the story of the Flower Carpet.
 A retrospective exhibition offers to its audience an absolute visual feast.
-Giant photographs of the twenty previous flower carpets are displayed until August 18, 2018 in the splendid Royal Galleries St-Hubert in Brussels.
+Giant photographs of the twenty flower Carpets and the drawing of the 2018 Flower Carpet are displayed from mid-July to August 31, 2018 in the splendid Royal Galleries St-Hubert in Brussels.